How to Spend New Year’s Holiday in Japan

 How to celebrate the New Year in Japan

-1. Countdown Events
+1. Join a Countdown Event

-2. New Year’s Bell
+2. Listen to New Year’s Bell

-3. Toshikoshi Soba
+3. Slurp Toshikoshi Soba

-5. See the First Sunrise
+5. Watch the First Sunrise

 6. Eat Osechi

-7. Mochi Rice Pounding
+7. Mochi Pounding

-8. Get Lucky Bags
+10. Get Lucky Bags

+Thank for reading!
 If you are planning a trip around New Year’s Holiday in Japan, you may wanna check out these stories listed below, too!

 ↓↓ Related Articles ↓↓